Bury's Big Balsam Bash 2025

 Where it is taking place

-There will be many group meetings at our nature reserves and park and green spaces in the borough of Bury during Spring 2025.
+There will be many group meetings at our nature reserves and park and green spaces in the Bury borough.

-Meetings in the borough - May and June 2025
+Meetings in the borough - Spring and Summer 2026

 How you can get involved